 Francesca was once a very well-known woman of high royal birth from Ravenna, Italy.
-She was trapped in a loveless political marriage (much like Dante had been) and she had fallen in love with her husband’s younger brother Paolo.
+She was trapped in a loveless political marriage and she had fallen in love with her husband’s younger brother Paolo.
 When her husband discovered their affair, he murdered them both.
 Dante is struck by Francesca’s story and the unfairness of their torment, perhaps because it hits so close to home with his own life’s story, that he weeps.
 Paolo begins to weep as well.
 Dante then faints again, so overwhelmed by the sights and sounds and stories of the souls around him.

 After descending through the third and fourth circles of Hell (Greed and Gluttony), Virgil and Dante reach the fifth circle (Anger) and the city of Dis, which marks the division between upper Hell and lower Hell.
 The poets begin to witness punishments by fire, the motif most associated with modern-day depictions of Hell.

-In the sixth circle, are the shades of those who committed heresy, or denied the true Christian path.
+In the sixth circle, they find the shades of those who committed heresy, or denied the true Christian path.
 Most of the souls here followed the teachings of the Greek philosopher Epicurus, who taught that the spirit dies with the body.
 As a result, all of the shades are sentenced to live in open tombs surrounded by fire until Judgment Day, when the tombs will be sealed.

 Among them is Farinata delgi Uberti, who led the political party that Dante and his family opposed, and Calvacante dei Cavalcanti, whose son, Guido, was a good friend of Dante’s.
 Cavalcante wants to know why his son is not with Dante, and Dante’s ambiguous answer leads Cavalcante to believe that Guido is dead.
 He falls back into his fiery tomb in despair.
 Farinata interrupts and begins rehashing old political disputes.